phenotypic/Encrypted-Chat/README.md

 After the target's IP and port have been determined, the script will generate self-signed SSL certificates (unless key/certificate files are passed as arguments) and attempt to establish a connection with the target.
 If this fails, the script will open a listen server and await a connection.

-Once a secure TLS/SSL connection is established, the peers perform an [Elliptic Curve Diffie-Hellman (ECDH)](https://cryptobook.nakov.com/asymmetric-key-ciphers/ecc-encryption-decryption) key exchange using the [NIST P-384](https://en.wikipedia.org/wiki/P-384) curve.
-Once the key exchange has been completed, users should compare the public keys using out-of-band communication where possible to protect against man-in-the-middle attacks (see [notes](#notes)).
+Once a secure TLS/SSL connection is established, the peers perform an [Elliptic Curve Diffie-Hellman (ECDH)](https://cryptobook.nakov.com/asymmetric-key-ciphers/ecc-encryption-decryption) key exchange using the [NIST P-384](https://en.wikipedia.org/wiki/P-384) curve to generate ephemeral keys.
 The peers then pass their shared secret through a [HKDF-SHA384](https://en.wikipedia.org/wiki/HKDF) key derivation function to generate symmetric encryption keys.
+This process is repeated for each message to ensure [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).

 When a user submits a message, it is encrypted using [ChaCha20-Poly1305](https://en.wikipedia.org/wiki/ChaCha20-Poly1305).
 The ciphertext is prefixed with its byte length and sent over the TLS/SSL connection.
 On the receiving end, the message is buffered, decrypted, and verified (to protect against message tampering).

-## Notes

-- By default, the script generates self-signed SSL certificates.
+**Note:** By default, the script generates self-signed SSL certificates.
 While these certificates offer the benefits of SSL/TLS encryption, they cannot be automatically verified since they are not issued by a recognised Certificate Authority.
-As such, it is important to manually validate your peer's public key using using out-of-band communication to protect against man-in-the-middle attacks.
+As such, it is important to manually validate your peer's public key hash using using out-of-band communication to protect against man-in-the-middle attacks.